-Line 13 - Enter the incremental cost of each qualified electric vehicle that is placed in service during the tax year and registered in New York State, and for which a federal credit is allowed under section 30 of the IRC.
+Line 13 - Enter the incremental cost of each qualified electric vehicle that is placed in service during the tax year and registered in New York State, and for which a federal credit is allowed under IRC section 30.
 If you are eligible for the federal credit and elect not to claim it, you may still claim the New York State credit.

-Compute the credit on the entire incremental cost, even if some or all of the cost was expensed under section 179 of the IRC.
+Compute the credit on the entire incremental cost, even if some or all of the cost was expensed under IRC section 179.
 The maximum credit is \$5,000 per electric vehicle.